daniela-veloz/ai-agents/nutrition_specialist_bot/README.md

 An AI-powered nutrition specialist bot that provides personalized nutrition advice and guidance based on medical and nutritional references.

+This project is a AI nutrition specialist bot deployed hugging-face that leverages LangChain for agent orchestration, LlamaParse/LlamaIndex for document parsing and indexing, ChromaDB/FAISS for vector search, and OpenAI/Llama APIs for LLM-powered responses.
+It is designed for interactive, evidence-based nutrition advice using advanced retrieval and NLP techniques.

 Check the live version in https://huggingface.co/spaces/daniela-veloz/nutrition_bot

 ## Overview